FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/update_cft_unix.md

     "title": "Update Transfer CFT",
     "linkTitle": "Update Transfer CFT",
     "weight": "160"
 }This section describes how to update Transfer CFT with a patch or service pack.
-You can manually perform the operation, or use <span class="mc-variable suite_variables.Central_GovernanceName variable">Central Governance</span>.
+You can manually perform the operation, or use {{< TransferCFT/centralgovernancename  >}}.

 ## Download the update file